360-Access Advisory Board Members

 British Columbia, Canada

-Jimenez previously served as the Campaign Manager for the Hillary Schieve Mayoral campaign and as the Political and Communications Director for Zah Conine for Nevada State Treasurer campaign.
 Jimenez has progressively helped Nevada work on eliminating the sub-minimum wage for people with disabilities.
-He is a strong advocate for people who have disabilities in Nevada and has worked in volunteer positions with The Three Square Food Bank, United Cerebral, Reno Access Advisory Committee, and the Nevada Statewide Independent Living Council.
+He is a strong advocate for people who have disabilities in Nevada and has worked in volunteer positions with The Three Square Food Bank, United Cerebral, Reno Access Advisory Committee and Civil Rights and Social Action.

 Robin Wearley, PA-C, MSc